 Director of Bands-Anthony Darnall

 Anthony Darnall is in his ninth year as Director of Bands at Christian County High School.
 During his tenure, the CCHS Band has tripled in enrollment, received only Distinguished Ratings at Concert Band Festival Assessment, appeared as three times a KMEA Class 4A State Finalist, and the Jazz Band was selected to perform at the 2022 KMEA Music Educators In-Service Conference.
-Currently, he serves as the Band Chair for the Third District Band Directors Association.
-Previously, he has served as the Jazz Chair.
+Currently, he serves as the Marching Band Chair for the Third District Band Directors Association.
+Previously, he has served as the Band Chair and Jazz Chair.
 In 2020, he was awarded the KMEA Third District’s High School Teacher of the Year.
 In 2022, he was named Phi Beta Mu Outstanding Young Band Director for Kentucky.
 Mr. Darnall has regularly had students accepted for All-District, All-State, and Governor’s School for the Arts.

 Mr. Darnall is a native of Mayfield, KY and graduated from Murray State University with a music education degree and continued his studies at the University of Alabama receiving a Master’s Degree in Trombone Performance.
 While at Alabama, Mr. Darnall was an adjunct graduate staff member for the Million Dollar Band.
 During the 2017-2018 school year, Mr. Darnall served as an Adjunct Professor of Trombone at Murray State University.
 He is an alumni member of Phi Mu Alpha.